 Exit Scam

-What is Exit Scam?
+What is an Exit Scam?

-The Mechanics of Exit Scams
+The Lifecycle of an Exit Scam

 Impact on Unregulated Markets